Aging of Canada: Economics

+Canada's tax-free child benefits and 18 months of parental leave have not reversed demographic aging.

 Housing and urban planning

 A Montreal Metro train arriving at Peel Station (2021).
 Public transit can help make cities more livable, including for senior citizens.

 A majority of Canadian seniors live at home with their spouses, in nursing homes or seniors' residences, and large numbers prefer to dwell in places where they grew up.
 Approximately one quarter live alone; most of these people are women, who tend to live longer than men.

 Population aging necessitates a reevaluation of housing and urban planning strategies, as seniors may seek age-friendly housing options that accommodate their needs, such proximity to healthcare and other essential services, and social engagement.
 In addition, walkable neighbourhoods and accessible public transit can help seniors can maintain active and engaged lifestyles.